openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Presentation Response

 A non-normative example of the Authorization Response would look the same as in the examples of other Credential formats in this Annex.

+`transaction_data` response parameter defined in (#transaction-data) MUST be included in the Key Binding JWT as a top level parameter.

 The following is a non-normative example of the content of the `presentation_submission` parameter: